vmsmith/WebTextAnalysis/Journal.md

+070617 - Thursday

+  Accomplished

+    Figured out difference between <div> and <span>
+    Created webtext1.r and webtext1.html to demonstrate initial, bottom level scraping

+  TO DO

+   Create webtext2.R and webtext2.html to demonstrate next level of web scraping

 070317 - Monday

   Accomplished

     Fleshed out the test.html file with multiple named tables Made initial progress on identifying unique/names nodes (e.g., tables) from among many Figured out how to extract tables into data frames Created a .css file to start using

   TO DO

     Get more refined sense of how nodes are identified re: id, class, #, etc Figure out how <div> works

 070217 - Sunday